FabrizioDeFiore/AI-Training-Python-Unity-Visual-Environment/README.md

 The future vision for this project entails enhancing the Unity environment for user customization through the development of a dedicated editor plugin.
 This plugin will cater to AI developers with expertise in Python, potentially lacking experience or possessing only rudimentary knowledge of Unity and C#.
 The editor plugin will empower them to modify and personalize the environment without requiring direct interaction with C# code or manipulation of 3D objects.

+The plugin would provide a comprehensive suite of visual editing tools within the Unity editor, allowing users to personalize various aspects of the environment without writing code:

+**Object Spawning and Prefab Management:**
+* Drag-and-drop prefabs (pre-configured 3D objects) from the asset library into the environment scene.
+* Position and manipulate objects using intuitive tools like gizmos, snapping, and alignment features.
+* Set object properties through visual inspectors, defining attributes relevant to training (e.g., physics, materials, textures).

+**Environment Composition and Layouts:**
+* Pre-built environment templates to serve as starting points or inspiration.
+* Procedural environment generation tools based on user-defined parameters (e.g., number of objects, object distributions, spatial constraints).
+* In-scene editing tools for modifying terrain, adding lighting, and setting ambient effects.

+**Automated Tasks and Code Generation:**
+* The plugin can automate repetitive tasks based on user-defined parameters:
+  * Populating the environment with objects based on distributions or patterns.
+  * Generating variations of the environment for training diversity.
+* The plugin can optionally generate minimal C# code under the hood to bridge the gap between visual editing and the underlying Unity functionalities.
+This generated code would be transparent to the user and wouldn't require manual editing.

 # How to install and run

 ## Prerequisites